Anticoagulant: Dental considerations for long-term users

-Dental practitioners play an important role in the early detection of anticoagulant overdose through oral manifestations as the patient doesn't show any symptoms.
+Dental practitioners play an important role in the early detection of anticoagulant overdose through oral manifestations, as the patient does not show any symptoms.
 Dental treatment of patients taking anticoagulant or antiplatelet medication raises safety concerns in terms of the potential risk of bleeding complications following invasive dental procedures.
-Therefore, there comes the need for certain guidelines for the dental care of patients taking these drugs.
+Therefore, certain guidelines for the dental care of patients taking these drugs are needed.